nguyetha79/Social-Media-WebApp/README.md

 ## Citations

-The projects in this repository were inspired by, or based on, the following resource:
+The project in this repository was inspired by, or based on, the following resource:

 1. `ed-roh`